 The hero of the story is Holling Hoodhood.
 He is convinced his seventh grade teacher, Mrs. Baker, hates him.
 See, every Wednesday afternoon the Jewish and Catholic kids in his class go off to their respective religious classes; Holling is the lone Presbyterian and so he’s left behind at the school.
 Mrs. Baker decides they will spend their afternoons together studying Shakespeare; obviously she hates his guts.
 His father is insistent that he not anger Mrs. Baker because her family owns the Baker Sports Emporium which is currently looking for an architecture firm to design a new building.
 And Mr. Hoodhood just so happens to be an architect.

 Even now having read it twice and laboring over this review for days, I can’t find any good way to sum up this book.
 It’s not just about Shakespeare.
 It’s not just about Holling realizing that his dad is deeply flawed and maybe it’s because, like Shylock, it’s just what is expected of him.
 It’s not just about his quiet town and the contrast with the distant (and sometimes not so distant) turbulance of the Vietnam War.
 It’s not just about the slow recognition that Mrs. Baker is more than a Shakespeare-loving, red-pen wielding teacher.
 It’s not just about giant escaped rats living in the school ceiling or cream puffs or a Micky Mantle-autographed baseball.

 It’s about all of this and so much more.
 I don’t think of this book as having a narrative arc; rather it’s bits of Holling’s life added together to make a rich and complex picture of a seventh-grade boy dealing with a life that is, by turns, idyllic and complicated and difficult.
 Just like real life.

 If I could write any book, this is one I would want to have written.
-The story is perfect and the writing is better than that.
+The story of The Wednesday Wars is perfect and the writing is better than that.